miaslls/BLUE_pokedex-Express-EJS-CSS/README.md

 ![Static Badge: EJS](https://img.shields.io/badge/EJS-5a5a5a)
 ![Static Badge: CSS](https://img.shields.io/badge/CSS-5a5a5a?logo=css3)

-This MVC project was developed using Express and EJS, designed to manage a Pokédex.
-It allows listing and in-memory registration of Pokémon.
+This Pokedéx-style application allows listing and in-memory registration of _Pokémon_.

 ## 🔗 Demo